Tuesday Disney Tips: What is a Pin Code?

 Why are pin codes important?
 These offers are important because they may be the only discount available at certain times, or they might be better than the discounts offered to the general public during your planned visit date.
 Often the codes are precursors to discounts planned for the general public later on, but because you received yours first, your chance of getting the rate you want during your visit is better.

 What should I do if I get one?
-Call the number on the offer and book your reservation.
+Contact your travel agent to check on it for you, or call the number on the offer.
 You can book it even if you are not exactly positive about your dates.
 You can always change your reservation at a later date, especially if an even better discount becomes available.
 If you change it within 45 days of your arrival date, though, Disney can assess a penalty.
 Please be aware that when you book your reservation you will be expected to pay a $200 deposit.

 How will I receive it?
 Sometimes pin codes are mailed in the form of a postcard, but sometimes they are sent in the form of an email.
 Regarding US Mail, the most important rule is this: NEVER throw away anything you receive from Disney until you have read the offer, including the fine print, very carefully.
-My sister was smart enough to call me about an offer she received (which you will read about below).
 Regarding email, pin code offers will come from Disney Destinations.
 Be sure to check your SPAM folder periodically as some systems block messages from the site.

 What if I accidentally threw away or deleted my offer?
 If this happens, don’t panic.
 Just call Disney reservations at (407) 939-7675 and ask the representative if there is a pin code attached to your name.
 Should the representative tell you she can’t look it up, hang up and call back.
 The reps do have this information but they cannot offer it to guests unless they are asked, even if you are booking a reservation.